 estimated uncertainty

 +/- 30% (£)

 Rate for Optimism Bias 66%

 Applied to estimating 4,764,200 - 8,847,800

 uncertainty of +/-30%

 (Applied to base cost 6,806,000

 (£))

 Estimated Capital Cost

 Estimated timescales for 36 months

 completion

 Modelling Analysis effects of Negligible impact on Bishopbriggs and very small reduction in numbers using Lenzie station.
 Estimated patronage is 51,000,

 option approximately 100 passengers during AM period.)

 Net Present value vs Do £30,634 (High)

 Minimum (NPV) (£000s) (2)

 Benefit Cost Ratio vs Do 7.537

 Minimum (BCR) (3) A high, positive BCR but with Robroyston P & R included - the BCR is negative.

 Assessment against Transport Performs positively - High impact on modal shift and provides sustainable transport network that supports local development and

 Planning Objectives regeneration.

 Benefits Generally performs well against TPOs.

 Including:

 Cumulative impacts and Increases accessibility to key trip attractors and supports local development.

 any benefits to other

 projects Improves public transport accessibility to Glasgow and generates significant travel time benefits for public transport and road

 Potential Delivery Partners users.

 and Funding

 Risks and Deliverability Issues Impact on EGIP - may undermine benefits of EGIP and reduce resilience on main Edinburgh to Glasgow line.
-(Ability of the Output Description of the control of the co
+(Ability of the subtract on the second second

 Including: existing network to cope with changes or pressures to the timetable.)
 The Government has stated with regard to this option

 Cumulative impacts and that 'based on the issues set out in the corridor study and the current focus on delivery of Glasgow - Edinburgh journey

 any impact on other time savings, any further work on these additional station proposals at this time could be abortive.
 There may be merit in

-projects revisiting the appraisals when EGIP works are complete and further information becomes available on future rail patronage

-Potential Delivery Partners and Funding and potential future schemes improvements.
+projectsPotential Delivery Partners revisiting the appraisals when EGIP works are complete and further information becomes available on future rail patronage and potential future schemes improvements.
 If /when these points are revisited then there should be further consideration

-and Funding of infrastructure and revenue costs as the figures quoted may not capture the full extent'.
+Potential Delivery Partners and Funding of infrastructure and revenue costs as the figures quoted may not capture the full extent'.

-1
+or minastructure and revenue costs as the lightes quoted may not capture the full extent .